 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-How do Decide which part of the Great Wall to Visit
+How to Decide which part of the Great Wall to Visit

-That’s a cue to scour TripAdvisor, Lonely Planet and the GreatWallForum to figure out where we actually want to go.
-Lonely Planet calls out five different areas, OK, so it says that you should avoid Badaling like the plague, because that’s the closest to Beijing and thus the busiest.
+For us, we scoured TripAdvisor, Lonely Planet, and the GreatWallForum to figure out where we actually wanted to go.
+Lonely Planet calls out five different areas, and it says that you should avoid Badaling like the plague because that’s the closest to Beijing and thus the busiest.
 Beijing was where we were visiting the wall from.

-Then you visit all the travel forums and find that it’s pretty much those four.
+Then you visit all the travel forums and find that it’s pretty much these five area.

 - Mutianyu